gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

 .. admonition:: Tasks

     #.
 Modify the code to create images of 3 and 5.
     #.
-Modify the code to create images of "m" and an imverted "m".
+Modify the code to create images of "m" and an inverted "m".

     .. dropdown::
             :icon: codescan